SAP-archive/cloud-cap-nodejs-codejam/exercises/08/readme.md

 ### 6. Add a independent project descriptor
 You might have noticed that there is no module descriptor for the server module defined.
 For the local development, such a descriptor is not needed as CDS knows how to parse those files.
 For the deployment to Cloud Foundry, on the other hand, such a file is required to define the module dependencies and start commands.

-:point_right: Add a new `package.json` file with the following content to the `svr` module to make it cloud-ready.
+:point_right: Add a new `package.json` file with the following content to the `srv/` directory, representing the server module, to make it cloud-ready.

 ```json
 {
     "name": "project-srv",